mongodb/mongo-c-driver/docsource/sphinx/source/tutorial.rst

 Sometimes we want to do more then a simple query.
 We may want the results to be sorted in a special way, or what the query to use a certain index.

-Let's now make the results from previous query be sorted alphabetically by name.
+Let's add a sort clause to our previous query.
+This requires some knowledge of the implementation of query specs in MongoDB.
+A query spec can either consist of:

+1. A query matcher alone, as in our previous example.

+or

+2. A query matcher, sort clause, hint enforcer, or explain directive.
+Each of these is wrapped by the keys ``$query``, ``$orderby``, ``$hint``, and ``$explain``, respectively.
+   Most of the time, you'll only use ``$query`` and ``$orderby``.

-To do this, we change the query statement from:
+To add a sort clause to our previous query, we change our query spec from this:

 .. code-block:: c